 Koning, L.A.
 Barnard, S.R.
 Jones, and J. Wilkinson, Space Weather, 17, 539– 552, doi:10.1029/2018SW002093, 2019

-Capturing uncertainty in magnetospheric ultra-low
+141. Capturing uncertainty in magnetospheric ultra-low frequency wave models

 S.N.
 Bentley, C.E.
 Watt, I.J.
 Rae, M.J.

 Owens, R.K.
-Murphy, M. Lockwood and J. Sandhu, Space Weather, 17, 599– 618,
+Murphy, M. Lockwood and J. Sandhu, Space Weather, 17, 599– 618, doi:10.1029/2018SW002102, 2019

-evolution of distributions of space weather parameters with timescale
+distributions of space weather parameters with timescale

 M. Lockwood, S. Bentley, M.J.
 Owens,